crotwell/TauP/src/webserver/resources/edu/sc/seis/webtaup/html/doc/_sources/taup_path.rst.txt

 :code:`sh taup_path.gmt`

-and you have a plot of the ray paths in `TauP path.pdf`.
+and you have a plot of the ray paths in `taup_path.pdf`.
 To avoid possible plotting errors for phases like :code:`Sdiff`, the ray paths are interpolated to less than 1 degree increments.
 Or similarly